Why Control Is Damaging Your Life (And How To Let It Go)

 The past decade of my life has been driven by a need to control.
 It started in my late teenage years when I felt like nothing in my life was going the way I wanted it to… until I discovered I was quite good at managing my weight.
 A downward spiral led to a diagnosis of anorexia nervosa and eventually hospitalization.

 After recovering, I developed another condition that has served to remind me of the damage I did to my body every day.

 For the past six years eating has caused me pain, and I have lived in a constant cycle of trepidation and defeat.
 I’ve been left feeling powerless and unable to fully participate in relationships, jobs, social activities, and life itself.

-Intent on getting my life “back on track” I have been driven by determination to cure the condition.
+Intent on getting my life “back on track” I have been driven by a determination to cure the condition.
 I’ve felt like the quality of my life depended on it.
-This focus and drive saw me think about every thing I put in my body, invest thousands of dollars in various specialist appointments and spend countless hours obsessively conducting my own research.
+This focus and drive saw me think about everything I put in my body, invest thousands of dollars in various specialist appointments and spend countless hours obsessively conducting my own research.

 Despite this, the condition has not been diagnosed or treated effectively.